WP Rocket Plugin $49

 Speed test comparison

-We also want to show you the speed test comparison before diving into the WP Rocket plugin review so you can better understand the performance and speed after installing it.
+We also want to show you the speed test comparison before diving into the caching plugin review so you can better understand the performance and speed after installing it.

 We used W3 total cache until recently.
 Although we were happy with its performance once we realized the importance of using WP Rocket, we gave it a try.
 We are currently using WP Rocket and we’re amazed at the speed test results.